Azure/AppService/_posts/2022-02-01-App Service Planned Notification Feature.md

 **Will the upgrade happen in exactly 7 days?**
 The exact timing of the maintenance may vary depending on several factors, but will not be before 7 days.
 You will still receive a notification shortly before maintenance begins.

+**Does this notification apply to all Azure services?**
+No, this notification covers only planned App Service upgrades.
+Networking, Compute, or Storage upgrades that may cause worker movement are not within the scope of these notifications.

 **Can I invoke my Azure Function when a notification comes?**
 Yes, you can set up action to trigger your Azure Function or Logic App.
 It is recommended to not trigger automation based on the 7-day notiifcation as exact times may vary.
 The 7 day notification is for awareness and using the follow on notifications of before, during, and after completion will be more precise.
 Please see [Logic App sample for automatic traffic diversion for Azure App Service](https://github.com/Azure-Samples/azure-logic-app-traffic-update-samples) as an example.